These new Dockwa partner marinas are helping make boaters' lives easier when securing transient or long-term dockage! See who's new and...

 What's the difference between a slip and a dock?

-A slip is the section of a dock in which captains park their boats.
-The dock can refer to the general area of the marina where the boats tie up ("Let's head down to the dock") as well the actual flat floating structure itself ("This dock is badly damaged.")
+A slip is a dock section in which captains park their boats.
+The dock can refer to the general area of the marina where the boats tie up ("Let's head down to the dock") as well the actual flat floating structure itself ("This dock is badly damaged").
 A marina's docks can encompass its slips, linear dockage, fuel dock, dinghy dock, and sometimes the ship's store or office.
-On or near your slip, you may find cleats (ideally), electrical hookups, water hookup.
-Down the dock you may find a dock cart for toting gear or provisions, an ice machine, and bathrooms.
+You may find cleats (ideally), electrical hookups, or water hookups near your slip.
+In addition, you may find a dock cart for toting gear or provisions, an ice machine, and bathrooms down the dock.

 What is linear dockage?

-As opposed to a slip a boat pulls into, linear dockage is a marina configuration which basically docks boats by lining them up end to end along the dock, one boat's bow to another boat's stern.
+As opposed to a slip a boat pulls into, linear dockage is a marina configuration that docks boats by lining them up end to end along the dock, one boat's bow to another boat's stern.

 What is a mooring ball?

-Also casually referred to as "a mooring," a mooring ball floats on the water's surface and is secured to the harbor bottom typically via a large, heavy, and permanently-installed anchor, cement block, or other nearly immovable weight.
-Attached to a mooring ball is typically a pennant, which is a length of rope with a loop at the end – the loop not only helps you grab the mooring ball's pennant using the boat's boat hook, it also is the loop through which a line will run to secure the boat to the mooring.
-Different harbors label their mooring balls different ways, and mooring balls vary by the size of vessel they can accommodate.
+Also casually referred to as "a mooring," a mooring ball floats on the water's surface and is secured to the harbor bottom typically via a large, heavy, and permanently-installed anchor, cement block, or another immovable weight.
+Attached to a mooring ball generally, is a pennant, which is a length of rope with a loop at the end – the loop not only helps you grab the mooring ball's pennant using the boat's boat hook, it also is the loop through which a line will run to secure the boat to the mooring.
+Different harbors label their mooring balls in different ways, and they vary by the size of vessel they can accommodate.

 What is a dock piling?

-A piling is a heavy post, like a telephone pole, which is embedded into the sea floor and used to secure docks in place or to which boats can be tied.
+A piling is a heavy post, like a telephone pole embedded into the seafloor and used to secure docks in place or to which boats can be tied.

 What does VHF stand for?

-VHF stands for "very high frequency".
-On boats, the VHF is the on-board radio transmitter.
-Marinas (as well as other boaters, harbor patrols, and the Coast Guard) monitor specific VHF channels.
-Once you've reserved your dockage, a captain will put out a radio call on the channel the marina monitors to let them know he is approaching, request a slip assignment if not provided via the app's Chat function, or ask for assistance.
+VHF stands for "very high frequency."
+On boats, the VHF is the onboard radio transmitter.
+Marinas (and other boaters, harbor patrols, and the Coast Guard) monitor specific VHF channels.
+Once you've reserved your dockage, a captain will put out a radio call on the marina monitors channel to let them know he is approaching, request a slip assignment if not provided via the app's Chat function, or ask for assistance.